Deciding to Attend K-State

 Visiting the campus is your chance to see if K-State is a good "fit" for you.
 You can set up a campus visit with the help of the staff in New Student Programs (785-532-6250).
 The staff in this office can organize as many or as few activities as you would like.
 You can:

-- Meet with an admissions representative to pick up your campus visit schedule and ask any general questions about housing, financial assistance, scholarships, and general college costs.
+- Meet with an admissions representative to take a tour of the campus and ask any general questions about housing, financial assistance, scholarships, and general college costs.

-- Meet with the Non-Traditional Student Services staff to learn about services that are provided.
+- Meet with the Non-Traditional Student Services staff to learn about services provided for Noon-Traditional Students.

-- Talk one-on-one with an advisor or faculty member about a specific major, learn what classes are required for that major, find out what graduates with that major are doing after graduation, and (if you have taken hours at another university or college) you can see which credits are eligible to be transferred to K-State.
+- Talk one-on-one with an advisor or faculty member about a specific major, learn what classes are required for each major, find out what alumni are doing, post-graduation, and (if you have taken hours at another university or college) you can see which credits are eligible to be transferred.

 - Take a walking tour of the campus led by a student guide.